peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 * For this service, the Introit has been replaced by Ps 116.
 * The altar is stripped at the end of the service.
+* Tell congregation to be seated before stripping of the altar

 ## Announcements